-I’m starting off with a British horror film which offered the horror icon Christopher Lee a rare chance to play the hero on screen.
-That film is The Devil Rides Out.
-The film is based upon the novel of the same name by Dennis Wheatley, and which was published in 1934.
+The Devil Rides Out is a British horror film which offered the horror film legend Christopher Lee a rare chance to play the hero on screen.
+The film is based upon the novel of the same name which was written by Dennis Wheatley, and which was published in 1934.

-Whether or not you believe in the supernatural, I think that it simply can’t be denied that the Devil and Satanism are two things guaranteed to chill the blood of any sane person.
+Whether or not you believe in the supernatural, I think that it simply cannot be denied that the Devil and Satanism are two things guaranteed to chill the blood of any sane person.

-Unlike many of their other films, this one doesn’t rely on blood and shocks to be scary.
-This film is more intent on slowly building up the tension and it is more concerned with making you feel uneasy.
-This film is one to make the hair on the back of your neck stand on end.
+Unlike many of the studios other films, this one doesn’t rely on blood and shocks to be scary; this film is much more intent on slowly building up the tension and it is more concerned with making you feel unsettled.
+This film is also one guaranteed to make the hair on the back of your neck stand on end.

-I also really love the film for Christopher Lee’s superb performance as the badass Duc de Richleau; this character really screams out for a sequel or film series like a certain Professor Quatermass received.
-Lee totally makes you believe this man knows all about good and evil, and that he is also able to understand, challenge, fight and defeat evil.The role of the Duc was also one of Christopher Lee’s personal favourites from amongst his own work.
+I also really love the film for Christopher Lee’s superb performance as the badass Duc de Richleau; this character really screams out for a sequel or film series just like a certain Professor Quatermass received.
+Christopher totally makes you believe that the Duc knows all about good and evil, and that he is also able to understand, challenge, fight and defeat evil.The role of the Duc was also one of Christopher Lee’s personal favourites from amongst his own work.
 I don’t know about anyone else, but I for one would have loved to have seen the Duc and his friends fight the forces of evil again in future films, or maybe in a TV series.

 The Duc is a real badass throughout the film; whether he is standing up to evil and fighting it with the powers of good, or whether he is punching bad guys whenever they get in his way.

 The film opens in England in 1929.
-The suave Duc de Richleau (Christopher Lee) is very concerned about his friend, Simon Aron (Patrick Mower).
+The suave Duc de Richleau (Christopher Lee) is very concerned about his young friend, Simon Aron (Patrick Mower).
 Simon has fallen in with a bad crowd and he has been persuaded by the sinister Mocata (Charles Gray) to join a Satanic cult.

-The cast are all solid, with Christopher Lee delivering the standout performance.
-Lee, Patrick Mowe and Leon Greene all make you believe and feel the bond of friendship between their trio (they fought in WW1 together and have been friends ever since.
-The Duc has been a father figure to Simon ever since their time fighting in the war.)
+The cast are all solid with Christopher Lee delivering the standout performance.
+Christopher, Patrick Mowe and Leon Greene all make you believe and feel the bond of friendship that exists between their three characters(they fought in WW1 together and have been friends ever since, and the Duc has been a father figure to Simon ever since their time fighting in the war.)

 Charles Gray is downright scary as the main villain of the film.
 Gray plays a Devil worshipper and Satanic cult leader who can bend people to his will.
 This man is not someone to let your guard down around.

 Nike Arrighi is an actress who I was unfamiliar with before seeing her performance here.
-I think she does a fantastic job of portraying the fragile and easily manipulated Tanith.
-This character is very vulnerable and she makes you feel protective towards her.
+I think that she does a fantastic job of portraying the fragile and easily manipulated Tanith.
+This character is very vulnerable and she makes you feel quite protective towards her.

 Paul Eddington and Sarah Lawson provide solid support as the Duc’s niece and her husband respectively.
 They are two ordinary people who get caught up in utter horror.
-My only issue with the casting of Lawson is that she looks a bit old to be playing Lee’s niece.
+My only issue with the casting of Sarah Lawson is that she looks a bit old to be playing Christopher Lee’s niece.

 My favourite scenes are the following.
 The Duc and Rex discovering the truth about the telescope room.
 The Duc hypnotising Simon to wean him off the influence of Mocata.
 Rex chasing Tannith, only to have his windscreen become mysteriously obscured.
 The protective circle sequence.